And did those feet in ancient time

 A greenfinch is a native European finch with olive-green and yellow feathers.

-A greengrocer is a shopkeeper specializing in selling fresh fruit and vegetables.
+A greengrocer is a shopkeeper specialising in selling fresh fruit and vegetables.

 The green-leek Polytelis swainsoni is a small parakeet from Australia.